 Command Bar: Contains shortcuts/buttons to many of the items/settings within the menus.

 Status Bar: This has gobs of information in one glance.
-The Status Bar tells you the color an object’s using.
+The Status Bar tells you the color an object is using.
 You can adjust the opacity of an object or path.
-You can lock, hide/show, and change layers.
+It will show you which layer you’re on, as well as lock and hide/show your current layer.
 The Status Bar also provides useful tips.
 It tells you your cursor’s coordinates.
-You can also adjust the zoom.
+You can also adjust the zoom and rotation of the page.
+(Quick tip: Place your cursor over the number field and you can use the scroll wheel to adjust the zoom or thee rotation.)

 Getting Around Inkscape

-Let’s go over some useful keystrokes and mousing to help us move around Inkscape:
+Let’s go over some useful keystrokes (using the default set of keystrokes) and mousing to help us move around Inkscape:

-- To pan or maneuver around the canvas — Click-hold-middle mouse button/scroll wheel and drag or Alt/Option-left mouse button and drag
+- To pan or maneuver around the canvas — Click-hold-middle mouse button/scroll wheel and drag or Spacebar-left mouse button and drag

-- You can also zoom in and out using Control-Mouse Wheel
+- You can also zoom in and out using Command/Control-Option-Mouse Wheel

 - Zoom 1:1 — 1 key